is Cádiz worth visiting?

 cadiz things to do coffee shop

-But the variety of this cuisine doesn’t end with fish and seafood!
-The Retinto beef has a spectacular taste and it’s just perfect straight from the barbecue, whilst the local Sierra de Cadiz cheeses are a great addition to any table, in particular the Payoyo.
-You can eat well without spending too much basically everywhere in Cádiz.
-This Epic Cadiz Food Tour will allow you to try everything you imagined.
+But the variety of this cuisine doesn’t end with fish and seafood.
+The Retinto beef has a spectacular taste, and it’s just perfect straight from the barbecue, whilst the local Sierra de Cádiz cheeses are a great addition to any table, especially the Payoyo.

 For example, you can eat delicious chicharrón (fried pork rind), at the outdoor tables of the Mercado Central de Abastos, the local market.
 You can also have a great meal in a chiringuito near the beach or at local small bars.
 Don’t forget to accompany your meal with a nice glass of local wine.

-Perfect for a Short Stay
+3. Perfect for a short stay

-Cádiz is worth visiting because it’s an ideal city to explore for a short weekend or if you’re looking to include the perfect pit-stop in your Andalusia itinerary.
+Cádiz is worth visiting because it’s an ideal city to explore for a short weekend or if you’re looking to include the perfect pit stop in your Andalusia itinerary.

 cadiz beach spain

-The most popular cities in Andalusia that travelers love to visit are places such as Seville, Cordoba and Granada, but if you don’t want to miss out on a real gem like Cádiz, make sure to stop by!
+The most popular cities in Andalusia that travellers love to visit are places such as Seville, Cordoba and Granada, but if you don’t want to miss out on a real gem like Cádiz, make sure to stop by!
 See these top-rated hostels if you’re on a budget!

 The city is well-connected by car (E-5 motorway) and public transport to Seville where there’s also the main closest airport.

-You can get the Renfe train from Seville or a bus and get to Cádiz in an hour and a half, making of it a great day trip from Seville too.
-In one or two days you can visit the main attractions based in the historic center without rushing too much.
+You can get the Renfe train from Seville or a bus and get to Cádiz in an hour and a half, making it a great day trip from Seville too.
+In one or two days you can visit the main attractions based in the historic centre without rushing too much.

-For the Carnival
+4. For the Carnival

 ‘Los Carnavales de Cádiz’ is one of the most anticipated events of the year because here in Cádiz, the Carnival is taken very seriously.

 People prepare all year round for 11 days of street celebrations (between February and March).
-People dress up, you can find parades of floats around the streets of the city center, and everyone heads to the ‘Teatro Falla’.
+People dress up, you can find parades of floats around the streets of the city centre, and everyone heads to the ‘Teatro Falla’.

 teatro falla cadiz spain

-It is here locals attend a show during which artists sing and dance in honor of all the good things that have happened during the year.
+It is here locals attend a show during which artists sing and dance in honour of all the good things that have happened during the year.
 This is a great time to rent a bike in Cádiz and make the most of the Carnival atmosphere.
 Here you can also partake in the celebrations with local people during this time.

-Of course, this is a great occasion to taste local Carnival products like Tortillitas de Camarones, sea urchins from the Atlantic and Pestiños, a sweet treat.
+Of course, this is a great occasion to taste local Carnival products like tortillitas de camarones, sea urchins from the Atlantic and Pestiños, a sweet treat.
 You can check out this website if you want to learn more about the Carnival in Cádiz.

-The Oldest City in Europe
+5. The oldest city in Europe

 Another reason Cádiz is worth visiting is that it’s the oldest city in the West.
 With more than 3,000 years of history, the Spanish city has always played an important role as a port in the Mediterranean Sea.